imldresden/mp-collab/README.md

 1. To limit the size of the repository, several resources and libraries have been removed.
 Please download these files from the releases section and copy them into the cloned repository.
 2. Use _MoveLibraryFiles.bat_ (included in the resources download) to copy files from the Packages directory to the correct locations.
 3. To run the Kinect body tracking in Unity, copy _directml.dll_ to the installation directory of the Unity editor.
+4. To build a standalone executable, make sure to put the required DLLs for ONNX Runtime execution in the same directory.